 - Average Day Length: 12 hours 1 minute

 Daylight Saving Time begins on the second Sunday in March, so all times shift forward one hour at that time.
-The biggest scheduling change that seems to happen around that time is that both the Hollywood Studios nighttime shows and Rivers of Light will likely push back their showtimes by about an hour literally overnight.
+The most significant scheduling change that seems to happen around that time is that both the Hollywood Studios nighttime shows and Rivers of Light will likely push back their showtimes by about an hour literally overnight.
 You won’t notice this sort of change either in Epcot or Magic Kingdom, because those shows will likely already be playing at later times anyway.

 Corresponding to these later nighttime spectacular times, the park hours in Disney’s Hollywood Studios will start extending to around 9 pm regularly.

 - Average Sunrise: 6:59 am, range from 7:15 am – 6:45 am